mapbender/mapbender-documentation/en/quickstart.rst

   .. image:: ../figures/mapbender_application_add_element.png
      :width: 100%

 In the following, you find a complete list of all elements and their functionalities.
-For a more detailed description, please have a look at the corresponding chapters in the `mapbender documentation <index.html>`_.
+For a more detailed description, please have a look at the corresponding chapters in the :ref:`Table of Contents<welcome>`.

 * About dialog: Shows information about Mapbender in an about dialog
 * Activity indicator: Shows HTTP activity